docker-archive/ee-workshop/README.md

 6. Click on `Images` from the horizontal menu.
 Notice that your newly pushed image is now on your DTR.
 ![](./images/pushed_image.png)

-7. Repeat 1,2 and 4 but build a `java/database` in the `database/` directory and push it to DTR.
+7. Repeat 1,2 and 4 but build a `java/database` image from within the `database/` directory of `hybrid-app` and push it to DTR.
 This is a simple MySQL database with a basic username/password and an initial table configuration.

 ### <a name="task2.3"></a> Task 2.3: Deploy the Web App using UCP
 ![](./images/linux75.png)